cheul0518/CS528/LabSetup/README.md

 3. VBoxManage controlvm [VMNAME] keyboadputscancode [HEXCODE]

 And here are screenshots in using the tools.

+First of all, screenshot your virtual machine to see its current status.

+Type
+> VBoxManage controlvm [VMNAME] screenshotpng img1.png
 <table>
   <tr>
     <td> <img src = "images/2.png" width = "700"> </td>
   </tr>
 </table>

 <table>
   <tr>
     <td> <img src = "images/img1.png" width = "700"> </td>